How to Remain Safe in an Electrical Storm

 While you’re not as likely to be struck by lightning while indoors, it does pose a variety of hazards to the structure and inhabitants:

-• Power surges: When lightning comes in contact with electrical wiring, it can create a power surge in the electrical system, which can damage any plugged-in appliances and electronic devices.
-It could possibly injure anyone who is using them as well.
+- Power surges: When lightning strikes electrical wiring, it can create a power surge in the electrical system, damaging plugged-in appliances and electronic devices and possibly injuring anyone using them.

-• Shock waves: Lightning causes the shock waves that produce thunder, and these explosive waves can pose a danger to structures and people.
-If the lightning is close enough, they can damage plaster walls, shatter glass, fracture a home’s foundation and even create trenches in a yard.
+- Shock waves: Lightning causes the shock waves that produce thunder, and these explosive waves can pose a danger to structures and people.
+If the lightning is close enough, it can damage plaster walls, shatter glass, fracture a home’s foundation, and even create trenches in a yard.

 How to Protect Yourself from Lightning Indoors